 Amevive Side Effects

-Some side effects of Amevive may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for Amevive may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to alefacept: intramuscular powder for solution

 Along with its needed effects, some unwanted effects may be caused by alefacept (the active ingredient contained in Amevive).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking alefacept:More common